MAIF/otoroshi/manual/next/blog/2026-08-24-otoroshi-18-new-foundations.md

 ## What to expect next

 The point of all this work is what comes after it.
-Being back on supported upstreams means security patches flow again without archaeology; it means the JVM libraries we depend on publish for us; it means the thirteen issues that were parked behind the port are already fixed and shipping in the previews -- OpenSearch support, ACME chain selection, WebSocket ordering and chunking fixes, Redis TLS material from config, Elastic exporters that actually report their failures, and more.
+Being back on supported upstreams means security patches flow again without archaeology; it means the JVM libraries we depend on publish for us; and it means the fixes we had been holding until the port landed are merged and shipping -- OpenSearch support, ACME chain selection, WebSocket ordering and chunking fixes, Redis TLS material from config, Elastic exporters that actually report their failures, and more.

 It also means we can start using Scala 3 properly rather than merely compiling with it.
 You will see that show up gradually, in internals first.

-In the shorter term, expect the `18.0.0` final release imminently, and a `17.x` line that stays available for anyone who needs more time.
+In the shorter term, the `17.x` line stays available for anyone who needs more time.

 ## Try it

-`18.0.0-preview2` is out now, on [Docker Hub](https://hub.docker.com/r/maif/otoroshi) and in the [GitHub releases](https://github.com/MAIF/otoroshi/releases).
+`18.0.0` is out now, on [Docker Hub](https://hub.docker.com/r/maif/otoroshi) and in the [GitHub releases](https://github.com/MAIF/otoroshi/releases).
 The full milestone is [here](https://github.com/MAIF/otoroshi/milestone/141?closed=1).

 If you run Otoroshi in production, this is a genuinely useful moment to test an upgrade on a copy of your datastore and tell us what you find -- especially the Service Descriptor migration, which is the one part of this release that touches your data.
 Open an [issue](https://github.com/MAIF/otoroshi/issues) or come talk to us on [Discord](https://discord.gg/dmbwZrfpcQ).